Aikawa River (Miyagi, Japan)

 The Aikawa River (相川) is located in the Miyagi Prefecture of Japan.
-The river drains about 11.6 km^{2}.
+The river drains about 11.6 km2.
 The length of the river is about 4.8 km.
 It drains to the Kitakami River.
 The river flows though Fujisawa Town and Ichinoseki City.
 It forms a boundary between Miyagi and Iwate prefectures.
 Aikawa Dam has been constructed in the river to use the flow of the river.